You will likely have to give your bearded dragon oral medication at some point in their life. Pets get sick, and beardies are no exception.

 Can I reuse the syringes?

 Yes!
-Simply make sure to rinse them out thoroughly between uses.
+Make sure to rinse them out thoroughly between uses.
 If you are giving multiple medications, it’s a good idea to stick with only one type per syringe.
 Each unique med should have its own syringe.

 This is not the case if you are using a standard syringe with a needle to inject the medication.
 In that case, each syringe will be a one-time-use item.
 Make sure to return the used syringes to the vet for proper disposal.
 Do not throw used needles in the garbage!!!